Paulj1989/expected-kills/README.md

 # Expected Kills

-Predicting binary outcomes (Kill or Error) in volleyball, with the aim of creating an Expected Kills (xK) metric that assigns probabilistic values to offensive plays.
+Predicting binary outcomes (kill or error) in volleyball, with the aim of creating an Expected Kills (xK) metric that assigns probabilistic values to offensive plays.

 ## Contents